 Many early car dealers grew out of existing garages.
 Lewis Reed became a partner in Rockville Garage with Robert L. and Griffith Warfield.
 The Warfield brothers had purchased this building in July 1915, from Lee Ricketts and Sons who had the Overland Agency.
 The business continued to operate under the old name until it was changed at the suggestion of the late Judge Edward Peter shortly after Edgar Reed joined his brother.
-Reed Brothers was franchised as a Dodge dealership and service facility in 1915, only one year after the first Dodge automobile was made.
+Reed Brothers was franchised as a Dodge dealership and service facility in 1915, less than one year after the first Dodge automobile rolled off the assembly line.

 Reed Brothers was a successful company, combining car sales, auto accessories and repair service.
 In addition to Dodge, Reed Brothers carried Hudson, Essex, and Oldsmobile, Texaco gasoline, Fisk Tires, Goodyear Tires, General Electric appliances, and had the first Gulf gas station in the still-rural Washington D.C. area.